EdgarMerger/SiemensEDA_Python_Interface/xpedition_designer/README.md

-# ECAD functions and utilities library for Designer
+# ECAD functions and utilities library for Xpedition Designer

 This toolbox contains commonly used functions and tools with regard to ECAD Tool automation, here with Siemens Xpedition Designer.
 It also contains IntelliSense stub module generator which is used to assist development of Automation Scripts by means of code autocompletion.